Joe-Joseph/job-board/README.md

 You can access the application [here](https://job-board-iota-flax.vercel.app/)

-You can log in with the following credentials
+You can log in with the following credentials:

 **Email**
 ```